logzly. Vending Ventures

 Optimize Product Mix

-The data collected over weeks tells you which snacks are hot and which are not.
-You can experiment with new items, retire the slow sellers, and adjust pricing based on demand.
-In one of my pilot projects, swapping a low‑selling candy bar for a healthier granola bar increased overall revenue by 12 % without changing the price point.
+Over weeks, the sensor data tells you which snacks fly off the shelf and which gather dust.
+You can experiment with new items, retire the slow sellers, and tweak pricing based on actual demand.
+In one pilot, swapping a low‑selling candy bar for a healthier granola bar lifted overall revenue by 12 % without changing the price point.
+That’s the kind of insight that turns guesswork into strategy.

 Putting It All Together: A Step‑by‑Step Playbook